larsbs/id3v2lib/README.md

 ## Projects

 If your project is using this library, let me know it and I will put it here.

 ## Copyright

-Copyright (c) 2013 Lorenzo Ruiz.
+Copyright (c) 2013 Lars Ruiz.
 See LICENSE for details.

 ## Questions?

 If you have any questions, please feel free to ask me.
 I will try to answer it ASAP.